2ndQuadrant/pglogical/README.md

   - `subscription_name` - name of the existing subscription
   - `replication_set` - name of replication set to remove

+There is also a `postgresql.conf` parameter, `pglogical.extra_connection_options`, that may be set to assign connection options that apply to all connections made by pglogical.
+This can be a useful place to set up custom keepalive options, etc.

+pglogical defaults to enabling TCP keepalives to ensure that it notices when the upstream server disappears unexpectedly.
+To disable them add `keepalives = 0` to `pglogical.extra_connection_options`.

 ### Replication sets

 Replication sets provide a mechanism to control which tables in the database